FUNDRAISING FOR A CURE

 Karen was a supporter and friend of PLANETS attending events including the Millionaires’ Ball in 2019 after being treated by members of the charity’s clinical team at University Hospital Southampton.

-We are extremely grateful to Lesley for taking on this role for us and can’t wait to welcome her to the PLANETS family.
+We are extremely grateful to Lesley for taking on this role for us.

 Subscribe to our Newsletter